OpenNumismat/open-numismat/README.md

 * lxml 3.4.1 (for importing from Tellico)
 * xlrd 1.2.0 (for importing from Excel)
 * python-dateutil 2.8.2 (for importing from Excel)
-* Microsoft Access Database Engine, Microsoft Access or any other software with ODBC {Microsoft Access Driver (*.mdb)} (for importing from CoinManage 2021)
 * cx_Freeze 4.3.4 (for deploy)
 * Inno Setup 5.6.1 (for deploy)